Chevening Africa Media Freedom Fellowship (CAMFF) 2021/2022 (Fully-funded to the UK)

-Applications are open for the Chevening Africa Media Freedom Fellowship (CAMFF) 2020.
+Applications for the Chevening Africa Media Freedom Fellowship (CAMFF) 2021/2022 are now open.
 The Chevening Africa Media Freedom Fellowship (CAMFF) is aimed at mid-senior level African professionals with demonstrable leadership skills in their fields, which may include public servants working in areas of media policy and regulatory frameworks, or media professionals such as journalists.

 Fellows will undertake a bespoke 8-week fellowship programme titled ‘New Media for a New Africa: Freedom of Speech, Economic Prosperity and Good Governance’.
 The programme will combine professional development of the values of good journalism (curiosity, rigour, challenge, storytelling, research, doing no harm, and freedom of speech) with an understanding of new opportunities to make reporting more effective and to use new ways to enhance its reach and impact.